-With the Formula One season under way for 2026, British Touring champion Paul O’Neill explores how his popstar sister helped him break into the sport dogged by accusations of elitism
+With the Formula One season under way for 2026, British Touring champion Paul O’Neill explores how his popstar sister helped him break into the sport dogged by accusations of elitism.

 “Was I stealing a drive from someone who deserved it more?
 Maybe.
 Did I care?
 Not really.
 You can’t sit around feeling sorry for people.”